What is Machine Learning Studio (classic)?

 A module may have a set of parameters that you can use to configure the module's internal algorithms.
 When you select a module on the canvas, the module's parameters are displayed in the Properties pane to the right of the canvas.
 You can modify the parameters in that pane to tune your model.

-For some help navigating through the large library of machine learning algorithms available, see How to choose algorithms for Microsoft Azure Machine Learning.
+For some help navigating through the large library of machine learning algorithms available, see How to choose algorithms for Microsoft Azure Machine Learning Studio (classic).

 Deploying a predictive analytics web service

-Once your predictive analytics model is ready, you can deploy it as a web service right from Machine Learning Studio.
-For more details on this process, see Deploy an Azure Machine Learning web service.
+Once your predictive analytics model is ready, you can deploy it as a web service right from Machine Learning Studio (classic).
+For more information on this process, see Deploy an Azure Machine Learning web service.